 Four members of the CoNCH Lab, Dr. Vanessa Irsik, Chad Buckland, Sonia Varma, and Matthew Bain, attended the 48th Annual Lake Ontario Visionary Establishment (LOVE) Conference on February 7-8, 2019 at the Crowne Plaza in Niagara Falls.

 Sonia presented a poster on her Masters thesis work, titled "Investigating the neural processes underlying hearing from periphery to brain ".

 We're looking for enthusiastic, reliable and committed undergraduate students to volunteer in our lab.
 This is an opportunity to learn about human cognitive neuroscience research “from the trenches”!
 Depending on your interest, time and skills, you will learn about MATLAB, signal processing, and imaging techniques such as fMRI and EEG.
 Search for representatives from our lab at lab fairs!

 Individuals with backgrounds in psychology, neuroscience, engineering, computer science, and related disciplines are welcome.
-Depending on the topic graduate students and postdoctoral fellows will develop valuable and highly transferable skills in coding, signal processing, management and analysis of large data sets, and working as part of a team.
+Depending on the topic graduate students will develop valuable and highly transferable skills in coding, signal processing, management and analysis of large data sets, and working as part of a team.